PowerDNS/pdns/pdns/README-dnsdist.md

 ---------------------
 `dnsdist` can use eBPF socket filtering on recent Linux kernels (4.1+) built with eBPF support (`CONFIG_BPF`, `CONFIG_BPF_SYSCALL`, ideally `CONFIG_BPF_JIT`).
-This feature might require an increase of the memory limit associated to socket, via `the sysctl` setting `net.core.optmem_max`.
+This feature might require an increase of the memory limit associated to a socket, via `the sysctl` setting `net.core.optmem_max`.
 When attaching an eBPF program to a socket, the size of the program is checked against this limit, and the default value might not be enough.
 Large map sizes might also require an increase of `RLIMIT_MEMLOCK`.